Are cysts something to be concerned about?

 It is something that is commonly found throughout your body, but they still can cause concern.
 Anything that looks like a bump and is filled with something can’t be good, right?

-“Cysts that grow quickly, cause pain, are dark or red colored, feel hard or hot, or are difficult to move within the skin should be evaluated further.”
-Says Dr. Allison Schaus dermatologist at Aurora Dermatology in Menomonee Falls, WI.
+“Cysts that grow quickly, cause pain, are dark or red in color, feel hard or hot, or are difficult to move within the skin should be evaluated further,” says Dr. Allison Schaus, dermatologist at Aurora Dermatology in Menomonee Falls, Wis.

 If you think you have a cyst and have concerns, you can always call your doctor to have it checked out.
 That can be better than waiting and worrying about it.
 Here are some things Dr. Schaus recommends you do:

 - If a cyst is red, hot or painful, this may be a sign of infection or rupture of the cyst.
 Evaluation is recommended in these cases to determine if there is a need for treatment with injection or drainage.

 - During an evaluation, a plan for eventual excision (after inflammation subsides) may also be discussed.

 - It is important to avoid popping or squeezing cysts as this may cause irritation and scarring.